Meray Dost Meray Yaar

-Meray Dost Meray Yaar (English: My Beloved, My Friend) is a 2019 Pakistan web television series premiered on Geo Entertainment and YouTube on 26 October 2019.
-It is co-produced by GroupM ESP and LU Pakistan It has Asim Azhar, Syra Shehroz and Haroon Shahid in starring roles.
-The series is about college students and their love triangles.
-Its second season premiered on 18 October 2020 with a total of 7 episodes.
+Meray Dost Meray Yaar (English: My Beloved, My Friend) is a Pakistan web television series premiered and has two seasons telecasted in the year 2019 and 2020 on Geo Entertainment and YouTube.
+It is co-produced by GroupM ESP and LU Pakistan.
+Both the seasons of this mini series is about the college students who are passionate about singing and music and want to make their career in the field of entertainment industry.